Hsuan-Tung/PCICN_RFFingerprinting/README.md

 You can download pretrained models here:

-- [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.
+- [Pretrained NRL-CNN and PRNN-CNN models](https://drive.google.com/drive/folders/11ysSUTBOapH_4xOI8-GXRy1MH6lcnOxk?usp=sharing) trained on residual training dataset using parameters described in our manuscript.

 >📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
 Alternatively you can have an additional column in your results table with a link to the models.